scholarslab/scholarslab.github.io/collections/_posts/2024-12-02-co-teaching-is.md

 Co-teaching is not a weapon.
 Co-teaching is a gift.

 Co-teaching is an act of love.
-It is not a competition
+It is not a competition.

 Co-teaching is not a zero sum game.